nbperry/mfly-interactive/README.md

 To start developing a new Interactive:

 1. Upload the Interactive in Airship.
-2. Get the URL of the Interactive from Viewer.
+2. Create a `mfly-interactive.config.json` file at the root of your Interactive.
-3. Use that URL with this tool.

 **Please note that local changes to the Interactive will not update the uploaded Interactive.
 When finished making changes, you will need to upload the Interactive in Airship again.**